Fall for Vata-Pitta-Kapha

 Foods to Minimize

-You may also find it helpful to read the vata, pitta, and kapha sections of this guide for more hints on how to support all three doshas during the fall and then adapt the advice to your needs—pacifying the dosha that needs the most attention at any given time.
+You may also find it helpful to read the vata, pitta, and kapha fall guides for more hints on how to support all three doshas during the fall and then adapt the advice to your needs—pacifying the dosha that needs the most attention at any given time.